jovanovskajovana/gatsby-starter-styled-components/README.md

 ### Theming

-Notice how we added the `ThemeProvider` component to the top of the layout.
+Notice how we added a `ThemeProvider` around the main page layout.
 That will give an access to the theme variables to all the styled-components in the render tree.
-In addition, it makes it extremely easy for you to create a dark / light theme mode or allow the user to select any of the color palette options you will offer in the [theme](./src/constants/theme.js) object.
+In addition, it makes it pretty easy for you to create a dark / light theme mode or allow the user to select any of the color palette options you will offer in the [theme](./src/constants/theme.js) object.

 ```
-import React, { useEffect } from 'react'
+import React from 'react'
 import { ThemeProvider } from 'styled-components'

 import GlobalStyles from '../styles/GlobalStyles'